 Read the Reliability whitepaper

-• Using serverless technologies, you only provision the exact resources you use.
-The serverless architecture reduces the amount of underlying infrastructure you need to manage, allowing you to focus on onboarding new customers and building new product feature enhancements.
-You can use automated deployments to deploy the isolated CDP tenants into any region quickly - providing data residence and reduced latency.
-In addition, you can experiment and test each CDP layer, enabling you to perform comparative testing against varying load levels, configurations, and services.
+• The services selected for this Guidance are designed to enhance your workload performance.
+For example, by using serverless technologies, you only provision the exact resources you use.
+The serverless architecture reduces the amount of underlying infrastructure you need to manage, allowing you to focus on solving your business needs.
+You can also use automated deployments to deploy the different components of this Guidance into any AWS Region quickly, providing data residence and reduced latency.

 Read the Performance Efficiency whitepaper